-He is a playwright and theatre director and most recently directed an adaptation of Franz Kafka’s The Trial at UW-Madison’s Fredric March Play Circle.
+Jeff is a playwright, producer, and director and has recently directed the musical Cabaret, Harold Pinter’s Party Time, and a staged reading of Issam Mahfouz’s The Dictator.
+He regularly produces Norwich’s student theatre festivals and the semi-annual spoken word event Norwich Voices for International Women’s Day.
 His original plays and performance work have been featured at UW-Madison’s University Theatre Open Stages, the UW Arts Institute’s Inside Story Festival, Mercury Players Theatre, and the Marcia Légère Play Festival.
-He co-curated the art exhibition Unstable Systems at the UW Art Lofts in the spring of 2012, and his site-specific performance piece Odd Coupling, a Discourse on Friendship with Occasional Reference to Michel de Montaigne was part of the 2013 Wisconsin Triennial.
-Jeff is the director of Norwich’s Pegasus Players.
-He enjoys hiking, country music, and podcasts.
+His site-specific performance piece Odd Coupling, a Discourse on Friendship with Occasional Reference to Michel de Montaigne was part of the 2013 Wisconsin Triennial.

 Jeff grew up in rural West Texas.
 He studied English and philosophy the University of Texas at Austin, where he also earned an MA in creative writing.
 He holds a doctorate in Interdisciplinary Theatre Studies from the University of Wisconsin-Madison.
 He is an avid fan of Dungeons & Dragons, tacos, classic country music, jazz albums from 1958, podcasts, Buffy the Vampire Slayer, and hiking in Vermont.